autonomys/subspace-core-rust/spec/protocol.md

 * Validate and apply the block (minus the encoding)
 * Retain blocks and tx in memory until enough state for an encoding has been obtained
 * Erasure code the block and store pieces to disk
-* After all blocks are
+* After all confirmed blocks have been erasure coded they may be pruned

 ### Setup Phase